Sienna FAQs - Part 2

-Welcome to Part Two of our FAQ series!
 People are more interested than ever before in the products they are using and how brands make them.
 We think this is a good thing.
-So in the spirit of supporting this curiosity and, in our quest for transparency, allow us to present “Sienna FAQs – Part II”.
+So in the spirit of supporting this curiosity and, in our quest for transparency, allow us to present Part 2 of our FAQ series.

 So whether you are new to Sienna or a clean nail polish convert since way back in the day, here we go!